top of page

 The Basics of Goldfish Care

 Goldfish are freshwater fish that flourish in well-maintained aquariums.
 Many believe that a small bowl is sufficient, but this couldn't be further from the truth.
-The minimum tank size for a single goldfish should be at least 20 gallons.
-This size is important because goldfish produce a significant amount of waste and need space to survive and grow.
+The minimum tank size for a single goldfish should be at least 40 gallons.
+This size is important because goldfish produce a significant amount of waste and Grow extremely large.

 Water quality is also a crucial aspect of their care.
-Goldfish are sensitive to ammonia, which can accumulate quickly in small environments.
+Goldfish, like all fish, are sensitive to ammonia, which can accumulate quickly in small environments.
+Because goldfish create a large amount of waste, ammonia in goldfish tanks can reach high levels.
 A good filtration system is essential to maintain clean water by removing wastes and debris.
-To keep the water healthy, you should perform regular water changes of about 10-25% each week.
+It is recommended to get a filtration system rated higher than the tank volume.
+For example, Addi's personal tank, which is 20 gallons, has a 75gallon filter.
+To keep the water healthy, you should perform regular water changes of about 25-30% of the tank volume each week.

 Feeding Goldfish the Right Way